 - Refer directly to the plans, specifications, and other provisions of the contract.
 Quote specific sections of the Standard Specifications and special provisions, as well as specific sheet numbers and details on the plans and Standard Plans.

-- Ensure conclusive responses.
-If an inquiry cannot be answered conclusively by directly referring to the contract provisions and requires some measure of amplification, confirm the statewide interpretation by consulting with the district construction office, the Division of Construction, the Division of Engineering Services, or other program with the necessary knowledge.
+- Assure conclusive responses.
+If an inquiry cannot be answered conclusively by directly referring to the contract provisions and requires some measure of amplification, confirm the statewide interpretation by consulting with the district Construction office, the Division of Construction, the Division of Engineering Services, or other program with the necessary knowledge.
 Give special emphasis to assessing the need for an addendum.
-Before giving a response that involves inquiries regarding construction methods, obtain direction from the district construction office.
+Before giving a response that involves inquiries regarding construction methods, obtain direction from the district Construction office.
 Routinely route inquiries and proposed responses through appropriate support and construction functions.
 Before bid opening, the resident or construction engineer responsible for administering the project will review all inquiries and subsequent responses at the Office Engineer website.

 - If an inquiry indicates the contract should be modified, issue an addendum.
 Before publicly posting any referrals to the addendum, issue it.
 When an addendum is issued in response to an inquiry, post “Per Addendum No.--, dated ___” as the inquiry response.
 The district office engineer must notify the DES-OE as soon as possible of addenda proposed or under consideration.
 Responses to inquiries, whether made orally or in writing, do not become part of or change the contract.
 However, they may be used in defending Caltrans or the contractor’s position in a dispute when the industry has been given related knowledge before bidding.

-- Rarely respond with “Please bid per the current contract documents” However, such responses may be appropriate, depending on the scope of the particular issue, the timing of the bidder inquiry, and other factors.
+- Rarely respond with “Please bid per the current contract documents.”
+However, such responses may be appropriate, depending on the scope of the particular issue, the timing of the bidder inquiry, and other factors.

 - It may be impractical to post responses to certain inquiries submitted too close to the bid opening date.
 Although you should aggressively pursue the investigation of all bidder inquiries, Caltrans may consider the particular circumstances and waive posting a response, if warranted.